 KEY GOALS:

-> To create a credible, accessible and easy to use, open-source data directory available to all (public, private and third sector organisations) to use when planning social value criteria and deliverables in local areas.
+> To establish a credible, accessible, and user-friendly data directory accessible to all sectors (public, private, and third sector organisations), utilising diverse open-source datasets for planning social value criteria and deliverables in local areas.

 > Demonstrate the power of cross-sector collaboration in solving societal issues.